dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/package-layout.markdown

 The open source community has a few other files that commonly appear at the top level of a project: `README`, `LICENSE`, `AUTHORS`, etc. If you use any of those, they can go in the top level of the package too.
+The specific ones you use are up to you, but please do have a README.

 ## Public libraries